Pavel-Durov/research/TERMINOLOGY.md

 `Unmappable Block` - LLVM IR Basicblock that we can't see its instructions

+`Trace` - A trace is simply a program path, which may cross function call boundaries.

+`Typed trace` - A trace annotated with a type for every variable (including temporaries) on the trace.

 `Meta-tracing` - recording and compilation of the code is automatic.

 `Tracing` - manual code that records a trace and compiles it.